BooheneKennedy/hello-world/README.md

 # hello-world
-I'm Kennedy Boohene and I'm interested in networking, gaming, web development and coding.
+I'm Kennedy Boohene and I'm interested in networking, gaming, web development and coding...